 Sadly, once Western Medicine diagnoses these conditions, there is very little treatment.
 They offer patients anti-depressant medication or painkillers, but they only mask the symptoms.
 They don’t solve or address the root cause.
 Patients are supposed to accept the diagnosis and try and get on with their lives.
 Yet, when your body hurts all the time, and you have no energy for socializing or activities, life can become miserable.

-We disagree with these labels and their use by doctors who can’t find anything in their textbooks.
-Like when they give patients the diagnosis of Myofascial Pain Syndrome.
-But the important thing is, we believe you.
+We disagree with this process.
+And hope it will one day be different.
 We know your symptoms are real.
 It’s not “all in your head”.
 You do feel intense pain and suffer from all-consuming fatigue that makes it difficult to climb the stairs and many other symptoms.